sceneteller/SceneTeller/README.md

 unzip 3D-FUTURE-model.zip -d 3D-FUTURE
 unzip data_output.zip
 ```
 The 3D scene data split provided by LayoutGPT is located in ```./LayoutGPT/dataset/splits-orig```.
-We further preprocess the data to remove scenes with overlapping objects and out-of-bounds (OOB) conditions, as well as to generate textual descriptions for the scenes.
+We further preprocess the data to remove scenes with overlapping objects and out-of-bounds (OOB) conditions, as well as to generate preliminary rule-based textual descriptions for the scenes.
 To run the preprocessing script, use the following command:
 ```
 python preprocess_data.py --dataset_dir ./scene_data/data_output --room bedroom
 ```